puppetlabs/puppetserver/documentation/puppet-api/v3/task_detail.markdown

 consist of the executable file `install.rb` and the metadata file `install.json`.
 This task would have the display name "apache::install".

+This endpoint, `/puppet/v3/tasks/:module/:taskname`, allows you to fetch the details about a task: its metadata, if present, and its associated executable files.
+The file entries have additional data on how to fetch their contents so they can be downloaded and run.

 This endpoint is available only when the Puppet master is running Puppet Server, not on Ruby Puppet masters, such as the [deprecated WEBrick Puppet master][].
 It also ignores the Ruby-based Puppet master's authorization methods and configuration.
 See the